Transvaginal Mesh Complications Lawyer in Connecticut

 On the other hand, if the doctor’s poor judgment or careless work caused the complications, the case may be a medical malpractice claim.

-Surgical Mesh and Products Liability
+Mesh Implantation and Products Liability

 A design defect means that the manufacturer failed to appropriately account for the possibility of complications when they designed the mesh.
-If a safer design could have avoided complications, a victim may have a product liability claim based on defective design.
+If a safer design could have avoided complications, a victim may have a product liability claim based on a defective design.

 A manufacturing defect occurs when the company produces a mesh with a defect that does not conform to the proper design.
 In other words, there is a flaw in the way the mesh was made, not in the way it was designed.